Reading Recovery in Canada

 The first phase was the adaptation of An Observation Survey of Early Literacy Achievement, which resulted in the publication of Le sondage d’observation en lecture-écriture.
 A bilingual trainer supports the implementaton of Intervention préventive en lecture-écriture for Francophone and French immersion students in Nova Scotia, Prince Edward Island, Manitoba, Alberta, and British Columbia.
 Contact Yvette Heffernan.

 Standards are deemed essential for assuring both quality services to children and successful implementation.
 They are the foundation upon which Reading Recovery is built.
 These are the musts that research and practice throughout the world have proven to be the essentials for successful implementation.

 Guidelines have been shown to significantly support program effectiveness and represent the means to achieving successful implementation.
 Canadian guidelines were written in collaboration with Reading Recovery teachers, teacher leaders, trainers, and liaison administrators throughout Canada, the United States, New Zealand, and the United Kingdom.
 They are intended to be informative to the cadre of personnel who are responsible for the establishment and maintenance of effective Reading Recovery sites.

 All Reading Recovery centres that annually meet the requirements set forth in the Standards and Guidelines for Reading Recovery in Canada, including making application to the Canadian Institute of Reading Recovery, are granted a 1-year royalty-free license annually to use the term Reading Recovery.

-A National Reading Recovery/Early Literacy Conference is held every year in Toronto, Ontario.
+The National Reading Recovery & Early Literacy Conference is held every year in Ontario.